cristaloleg/awesome-manifesto/README.md

   - re-run part of a job on my local machine
 - [ ] use Makefile, Bash
   - simple, easy, well known

+### Deploy
+- [ ] configuration files must be validated before start
+  - unless difficult debug is your goal

 ### Code health
 - [ ] document your code